var-jbCode/BBQme/README.md

-This is a small JavaScript App that, given a city, will tell you the best day that week to have a BBQ based on the temperature and the "Weather State" (clear, cloudy, light rain...).
+This is a JavaScript App that, given a city, will tell you the best day that week to have a BBQ based on the temperature and the "Weather State" (clear, cloudy, light rain...).

 The App can then display the Weather for the next 6 days.